 Drying and curing

 The way in which cannabis is dried and cured after harvest is critical not only to its quality but also to its shelf life.
-Drying and curing cannabis is intended to reduce moisture content to optimal levels to prevent contamination by mold and mildew, as well as improve smokability and preserve the maximum amount of cannabinoids and terpenes.
+Drying and curing cannabis is intended to reduce moisture content to optimal levels to prevent contamination by mold and mildew, as well as improving how it smokes and preserving the maximum amount of cannabinoids and terpenes.